Ian Thomas (American football): Professional career

+Carolina Panthers

-The Carolina Panthers selected Thomas in the fourth round with the 101st overall pick in the 2018 NFL Draft.
+The Carolina Panthers selected Thomas in the fourth round with the 101st overall pick in the 2018 NFL draft.
 He was the sixth tight end drafted in 2018.

-On May 10, 2018, the Carolina Panthers signed Thomas to a four-year, $3.20 million contract that includes a signing bonus of $747,994.
+On May 10, 2018, the Panthers signed Thomas to a four-year, $3.20 million contract that includes a signing bonus of $747,994.
 He made his NFL debut in the season opener against the Dallas Cowboys.
 In the 16–8 victory, he had four receiving yards on his first two career receptions.
 In Week 16 against the Atlanta Falcons, he scored his first professional touchdown on a one-yard reception from quarterback Taylor Heinicke.
 In his rookie season, he appeared in all 16 games and started six of them.
 He totaled 36 receptions for 333 receiving yards and two receiving touchdowns.

 In the 2019 season, Thomas appeared in all 16 games, of which he started three.
 He totaled 16 receptions for 136 receiving yards and one receiving touchdown.

 On February 25, 2022, Thomas signed a three-year, $16.5 million contract extension with the Panthers.

+On October 14, 2023, Thomas was placed on injured reserve with a calf injury.
+He was activated on November 18.

+On September 7, 2024, Thomas was placed on injured reserve with a calf injury.
+He was activated on October 12, but placed back on injured reserve on November 18.

+Las Vegas Raiders

+On March 25, 2025, Thomas signed with the Las Vegas Raiders.